itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 Now, as the output from the dot product gets larger and larger, we can conclude the outcome with more certainty.
 In other words, the output isn't restricted to either 1 or 0 and this allows to express likeliness and probability.

+### Summary:

+Given some vector of weights that have been determined by past data, our hypothesis function will determine which class an input belongs to.
+The problem then, is to find a vector of weights that are representative of our data.
+At first, we can set the weights to random values and as we run the simulations with the training data, the weights will start to become more and more accurate.
+Changing the weights will use our hypothesis function which, intern, will use the weights.

+- Perceptron can only be used where there is a maximum of 2 classes(ex: rain/no rain)
+- Perceptron doesn't care about how close the boundary is to the data(this can lead to lower precision/accuracy).

 ## Support Vector Machines:

 ### Maximum Margin Separator:

 Boundary that maximizes the distance between any of the data points.
-In some cases, drawing boundaries may be rather aribtrary.
+In some cases, drawing boundaries may be rather arbitrary.
 For example, there isn't always just 1 way you can draw a line between data points and this ultimately leads to other problems:

 - Data points for whom we want to predict the outcome could be really close to both data sets.
 - This makes predicting outcomes hard.